Eniac-Xie/faster-rcnn-resnet/README.md

 # Training
-Download resnet-101 pretrained model, note that we use a modified version in which batchnorm layer's parameters is merged into scale layer's, you can download the model from [here](http://pan.baidu.com/s/1qX7VFjA)
+Download resnet-101 pretrained model, note that we use a modified version in which batchnorm layer's parameters is merged into scale layer's, you can download the model from [Baidu Yun](http://pan.baidu.com/s/1qX7VFjA) or [OneDrive](https://1drv.ms/u/s!AgkRygoHQVTXigBCR-5cnmAkfGfy)

 then you can do as follow:
   ```Shell